Panda python

 Data sources for a data science project can be divided into the following categories:

 Databases: Most CRM, ERP, and other enterprise archive tools on the website.
 Depending on the volume, speed, and variability, a traditional or NoSQL database.
 To connect with many popular details, we need JDBC / ODBC drivers from Python.
-Fortunately, there are drivers like that is available on all popular databases.
-Data processing is such a website including making a connection with Python to these sources, asking questions aboutdata via Python, and then trick it down using pandas.
+Fortunately, there are drivers that are available on all popular databases.
+Data processing is such a website including making a connection with Python to these sources, asking questions about them via Python, and then tricking it down using pandas.
 We will look at an example of how to do this later in this chapter.

-Web and document scratches: Two other sources of data tables and text available on web pages.
-This data is collected on these pages using Python packages like BeautifulSoup and Scrapy and are included in the data file or database to be used continuously.
-Tables and data available in another nondata format file, such as PDF or Documents, are also a major source of data.
+Web and document scratches: Two other sources of data tables and text are available on web pages.
+This data is collected on these pages using Python packages like BeautifulSoup and Scrapy and is included in the data file or database to be used continuously.
+Tables and data available in another non-data format file, such as PDF or Documents, are also a major source of data.
 This, then is released using Python packages such as Tesseract and Tabula-py.

 For more panda's code